rootux/firestarter/README.md

 # Events
 Each year we have new dreams.
 We need to update each year by setting the `default_event` parameter in the `application.rb` file

+If you just integrated the events be sure to run `rails console`
+OR
+`heroku run rails console --app=YOUR_APP`
+Then set all events to your event - for example for midburnerot2016 we call `Camp.all.each do |camp| camp.update(event_id:'midburnerot2016') end`